kristianmandrup/schema-to-yup/Readme.md

 Build a Yup schema from a JSON Schema, GraphQL schema (type definition) or any other similar type/class and field/properties model or schema :)

-### Update
+## Update

-Release `1.9.8` and later of `schema-to-yup` fixes a bunch of issues including validation of complex nested schemas.
+Release `1.9.10` and later of `schema-to-yup` fixes a bunch of issues including validation of complex nested schemas and proper handling of `required` vs `notRequired` including passing a `mode` configuration for fine control.
+It also fixes certain related error message issues for certain constraints (such as `required`).

-It now also includes a typings file so it should work nicely with TypeScript.
+The library now also includes a typings file so it should work nicely with TypeScript.

-We are nearing bversion `2.0` which will have a separate constraint builder infrastructure.
+In the near future (`2.0.0` release) we will include a separate constraint builder infrastructure and more flexible/configurable infastructure in general.
 This will decouple the JSON to schema to validation type rules from the instantiation of each type validator, making it trivial to support other validators and maintain/develop each separately.

 ## Schemas